 Apple crumble and custard.

-- Lamb (or bean ragout) stuffed peppers, courgettes and aubergines served with rice.
+- Stuffed peppers, courgettes and aubergines served with wild rice.

-- Gratin Dauphinois with a selection of salads or vegetables.
+- Dauphinois fish pie with a selection of salads or vegetables.

 Fresh Scottish summer fruits and cream or natural yogurt.

 - Pork tenderloin and porcini mushroom cream sauce served with basmati rice and vegetable.
 Crème caramel.